dimitris12kara/FS_VCU/README.md

 (Used STM32F446RE and was developed on STM32CubeIDE)

-This software handled many tasks like:
+This software handles many tasks like:

 inverter communication(Writing and Reading Data through CANBus),